microsoft/windows-drivers-rs/crates/cargo-wdk/README.md

 To sign driver artifacts `build` looks for a certificate called `WDRLocalTestCert` in a store called `WDRTestCertStore`.
 Make sure you place your signing certificate there with that name.
 If no certificate is found, `build` will automatically generate a new self-signed one and add it for you.

 If the `--verify-signature` flag is provided, the signatures are verified after signing.
-For verfication to work, make sure you add a copy of the signing certificate in the `Trusted Root Certification Authorities` store.
+For verification to work, make sure you add a copy of the signing certificate in the `Trusted Root Certification Authorities` store.
 For security reasons `build` does not automatically do this even when it automatically generates the cert.
 You will have to always perform this step manually.

 #### Examples